Skip to contents

 event_channel

-An optional character string indicating the event or lap column name to import from the file.
-Must match column names in the data file exactly.
-A named character vector can be used to rename columns in the form: c(new_name = "original_name") (see Details).
+An optional character string giving the name of an event/lap column to import.
+Names must match the file header exactly.
+A named character vector can be used to rename the column on import in the form c(event = "original_name").

 sample_rate

-An optional numeric value for the exported sample rate in Hz.
-If not defined explicitly, will be estimated from the data (see Details).
+An optional numeric sample rate in Hz.
+If left blank (NULL), the sample rate is estimated from time_channel (see Details).

 add_timestamp